-In February 2008, the FASB issued FASB Staff Position ("FSP") No. FAS 157-1, "Application of FASB Statement No. 157 to FASB Statement No. 13 and Other Accounting Pronouncements That Address Fair Value Measurements for Purposes of Lease Classification or Measurement under Statement 13" ("FAS 157-1") and FSP No. FAS 157-2, "Effective Date of FASB Statement No. 157".
-Collectively, the Staff Positions defer the effective date of Statement 157 to fiscal years beginning after November 15, 2008, for nonfinancial assets and nonfinancial liabilities except for items that are recognized or disclosed at fair value on a recurring basis at least annually, and amend the scope of Statement 157.
-The Company believes that the adoption of FAS 157-1 will not have a material impact on its consolidated financial statements.
+In February 2008, the FASB issued FASB ASC Topic 820, "Fair Value Measurements and Disclosures" (formerly FASB Staff Position ("FSP") No. FAS 157-1, "Application of FASB Statement No. 157 to FASB Statement No. 13 and Other Accounting Pronouncements That Address Fair Value Measurements for Purposes of Lease Classification or Measurement under Statement 13" and FSP No. FAS 157-2, "Effective Date of FASB Statement No. 157").
+Collectively, the Staff Positions defer the effective date of FASB ASC Topic 820 to fiscal years beginning after November 15, 2008, for nonfinancial assets and nonfinancial liabilities except for items that are recognized or disclosed at fair value on a recurring basis at least annually, and amend the scope of FASB ASC Topic 820.
+The adoption of FASB ASC Topic 820 did not have a material impact on the Company's consolidated financial statements.

-In March 2008, the FASB issued SFAS No. 161, "Disclosures about Derivative Instruments and Hedging Activities - an amendment of FASB No. 133" ("SFAS 161").
+In March 2008, the FASB issued FASB ASC Section 815-10-50, "Derivatives and Hedging - Overall - Disclosure" (formerly "SFAS No. 161, "Disclosures about Derivative Instruments and Hedging Activities - an amendment of FASB No. 133").
 This statement changes the disclosure requirements for derivative instruments and hedging activities.
 Entities are required to provide enhanced disclosures about (a) how and why an entity uses derivative instruments, (b) how derivative instruments and related hedged items are accounted for under Statement 133 and its related interpretations, and (c) how derivative instruments and related hedged items affect an entity's financial position, financial performance and cash flows.
 This statement is effective for financial statements issued for fiscal years and interim periods beginning after November 15, 2008.
-The Company does not expect the adoption of SFAS 161 to have a material impact on its financial position, results of operations or cash flows.
+The adoption of SFAS 161 did not have a material impact on the Company's financial position, results of operations or cash flows.

-In June 2008, the FASB ratified the consensus reached on EITF Issue No. 07-05, "Determining Whether an Instrument (or Embedded Feature) Is Indexed to an Entity's Own Stock" ("EITF No. 07-05").
-EITF No. 07-05 is effective for financial statements issued for fiscal years beginning after December 15, 2008.
+In June 2008, the FASB ratified the consensus reached on FASB ASC Subtopic 815-40, "Derivatives and Hedging - Contracts in Entity's Own Equity" (formerly EITF Issue No. 07-05, "Determining Whether an Instrument (or Embedded Feature) Is Indexed to an Entity's Own Stock").
+FASB ASC 815-40-15 is effective for financial statements issued for fiscal years beginning after December 15, 2008.
 Early adoption is not permitted.
-The Company does not currently expect EITF 07-05 to have a material impact on its financial statements.
+The impact of the adoption of this pronouncement did not have a material impact on the Company's consolidated financial statements.

-In May 2009, the FASB issued SFAS No. 165, "Subsequent Events" ("SFAS 165").
-SFAS 165 establishes general standards of accounting for and disclosure of events that occur between the balance sheet date and the date financial statements are issued or are available to be issued.
+In May 2009, the FASB issued FASB ASC Topic 855, "Subsequent Events" (formerly SFAS No. 165, "Subsequent Events").
+FASB ASC Topic 855 establishes general standards of accounting for and disclosure of events that occur between the balance sheet date and the date financial statements are issued or are available to be issued.
 This statement is effective for interim or annual periods ending after June 15, 2009.
-The adoption of SFAS 165 will not have a material effect on the Company's consolidated financial position, results of operations or cash flows.
+The adoption of FASB ASC Topic 855 will not have a material effect on the Company's consolidated financial position, results of operations or cash flows.